awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-batch-computeenvironment-launchtemplatespecification.md

 `Version`  <a name="cfn-batch-computeenvironment-launchtemplatespecification-version"></a>
 The version number of the launch template, `$Latest`, or `$Default`\.
 If the value is `$Latest`, the latest version of the launch template is used\.
 If the value is `$Default`, the default version of the launch template is used\.
+After the compute environment is created, the launch template version used will not be changed, even if the `$Default` or `$Latest` version for the launch template is updated\.
+To use a new launch template version, create a new compute environment, add the new compute environment to the existing job queue, remove the old compute environment from the job queue, and delete the old compute environment\.
 Default: `$Default`\.
 *Required*: No
 *Type*: String